 9. How frequently do you create sponsored content?

 Oftentimes, you should be able to answer this after a quick scroll through their IG feed.
 If it’s a Kleenex post, then a Walmart post, then a post with kids, then a Velveeta post, then a giveaway post...
 That might be too much!
 While it’s nice to partner with influencers who have experience creating sponsored content, be cautious of those whose sponsored posts are four out of five posts, this discredits the authenticity of their content, and your post will just get buried by the rest.
 Also, make sure the brands they create sponsored posts for align with yours!

 10. What are your fees?
 Rights?
 Media kit/rate sheet?

-Influencers typically start with sharing their media kit, which includes a bio and an overview of their reach.
+Influencers typically start by sharing their media kit, which includes a bio and an overview of their reach.
 Some include pricing on this doc, others share a separate rate sheet with pricing and packaging options broken out.
 Others will just reply via email with their pricing for your specific ask.
 No matter what format, accepting that they are running a business and are seeking to be compensated for their work is a good thing.

 Starting with questions not only helps clarify where each party is coming from but also makes sure you have as much information as possible on the front end to make an educated decision.
-Yes, the literal responses to these questions are important, but what’s equally important is their response time and how they answer the questions - thoroughly or skip a few.
+Yes, the literal responses to these questions are important, but what’s equally important is their response time and how they answer the questions: thoroughly or skipping a few.
 Through this process, you will not only learn more about how they view their platform and influence, but also gain an understanding of what they will be like as a communicator.
-Influencer management is all about relationship and communication, so while you’re asking these questions to your prospective influencers, you’ll want to ask yourself one: do I like communicating with this person?
+Influencer management is all about relationships and communication, so while you’re asking these questions to your prospective influencers, you’ll want to ask yourself one: do I like communicating with this person?
 Make sure the answer is “yes” before you both sign on the dotted line.